-Alternative A- This project would be constructed as an improvement to this tract of trust land.
-This project would allow for better grazing distribution and a more reliable water source for livestock and wildlife.
+Alternative A- This project would be permitted through the approval of an AGMB improvement form.
+This project would allow for better grazing distribution and a more reliable water source for livestock and wildlife in the area.

-EA Checklist Prepared By: Name: Scott Aye Date: 5-6-2024 Title: Land Program Manager
+EA Checklist Prepared By: Name: Scott Aye Date: 6-10-2025 Title: Land Program Manager